takatoh/acm/README.md

       email: takatoh.m@gmail.com
       password: ******

-In default, value of password is masked.
-If you see the password, give --pass option.
+In default, value of `password` is masked.
+If you need to see the password, give `--pass` option.
-Or --clip option copies the password to clipboard.
+Or `--clip` option copies the password to clipboard.

 Update value of key: